Kareem Hunt: 2019 season

 Hunt was reinstated from suspension on November 4.
-He made his first appearance with the Browns in Week 10 against the Buffalo Bills.
+He made his Browns debut in Week 10 against the Buffalo Bills.

-Hunt finished the 2019 season with 43 carries for 179 rushing yards and two rushing touchdowns along with 37 receptions for 285 receiving yards and a receiving touchdown.
+Hunt finished the 2019 season with 43 carries for 179 yards and two touchdowns to go along with 37 receptions for 285 yards and a touchdown in eight games and three starts.

 2020 season

 On March 16, 2020, the Browns placed a second-round restricted free agent tender on Hunt.
 He signed the tender on April 20, 2020.

 On September 8, 2020, the Browns signed Hunt to a two-year, $13.25 million contract extension.
-In Week 2 against the Cincinnati Bengals, Hunt rushed 10 times for 86 yards and his first rushing touchdown of the season and caught two passes for 15 yards and his first receiving touchdown of the season during the 35–30 win.
-In Week 4, against the Dallas Cowboys, he had 11 carries for 71 rushing yards and two rushing touchdowns in the 49–38 victory.
-In Week 10, against the Houston Texans, he had 19 carries for 104 rushing yards in the 10–7 victory.

-In Week 14 against the Baltimore Ravens, Hunt recorded 110 yards from scrimmage, one rushing touchdown, and one receiving touchdown during the 42–47 loss.
-In the 2020 season, Hunt finished with 198 carries for 841 rushing yards and six rushing touchdowns to go along with 38 receptions for 304 receiving yards and five receiving touchdowns.
+In Week 2 against the Bengals, he rushed 10 times for 86 yards and his first touchdown of the season and caught two passes for 15 yards and his first touchdown of the season during the 35–30 victory.
+Two weeks later against the Dallas Cowboys, Hunt recorded 11 carries for 71 yards and two touchdowns in the 49–38 road victory.
+During Week 10 against the Houston Texans, he had 19 carries for 104 yards in the 10–7 victory.
+During Week 14 against the Baltimore Ravens, Hunt recorded 110 scrimmage yards, a rushing touchdown, and a receiving touchdown during the 47–42 loss.

-In the Wild Card Round of the playoffs against the Pittsburgh Steelers, Hunt rushed for 48 yards and two touchdowns during the 48–37 win.
-In the Divisional Round, Hunt scored a rushing touchdown in the 22–17 loss to the Kansas City Chiefs.
+Hunt finished the 2020 season with 198 carries for 841 yards and six touchdowns to go along with 38 receptions for 304 yards and five touchdowns in 16 games and five starts.
+In the Wild Card Round against the Steelers, Hunt rushed for 48 yards and two touchdowns during the 48–37 road victory.
+During the Divisional Round, Hunt scored a rushing touchdown in the 22–17 road loss to his former team, the Chiefs.

 2021 season

-Hunt entered the 2021 season as the backup to Nick Chubb.
+Hunt entered the season as the backup to Nick Chubb.
 He suffered a calf injury in Week 6 and was placed on injured reserve on October 19, 2021.
 He was activated on November 27.

-In the 2021 season, Hunt finished with 78 carries for 386 rushing yards and four rushing touchdowns to go along with 22 receptions for 174 receiving yards in eight games.
+Hunt finished the 2021 season with 78 carries for 386 yards and four touchdowns to go along with 22 receptions for 174 yards in eight games and one start.

 2022 season

-On August 7, 2022, Hunt requested a trade from the Browns however the team declined his trade request.
-Hunt is in the last year of a two-year deal and he is set to make $6.25 million in the 2022 season.
-Hunt will be an unrestricted free agent next offseason.
-In Week 1, Hunt recorded one rushing touchdown and one receiving touchdown in the 26–24 victory over Carolina.
+On August 7, 2022, Hunt requested a trade from the Browns, but the team declined his trade request.
+In Week 1, Hunt had a rushing touchdown and a receiving touchdown during a narrow 26–24 victory over the Carolina Panthers.

+Hunt finished the 2022 season with 123 carries for 468 yards and three touchdowns to go along with 35 receptions for 210 yards and a touchdown in 17 games and no starts.